maxtaco/tamejs/README.md

 Associate a new deferral with the given Rendezvous, whose deferral ID is `i`, and whose callbacks slots are supplied as `slots`.
-Those slots can take the three forms of `defer` return as above (i.e., declarative, generic, or variadic).
+Those slots can take the two forms of `defer` return as above (i.e., declarative, or generic).
 As with standard `defer`, the return value of the `Rendezvous`'s `defer` is fed to a function expecting a callback.
 As soon as that callback fires (and the deferral is fulfilled), the provided slots will be filled with the arguments to